 - 1. With the Kinetic site open in the Files panel, open index.html. - 2.
-Click the Split button in the Document toolbar to show both the Code and Design views at one time. - 3.
-Examine the Document Title field in the Properties panel.
+Make sure the Document toolbar is showing (View>Toolbars>Document). - 3.
+Click the Split button in the Document toolbar to show both the Code and Design views at one time. - 4.
+Examine the Title field above the document window.

 When you create a new page in Dreamweaver, the default title is "Untitled Document".
-That text appears in the Document Title field by default, and in the title element in the Code pane (wrapped in the opening and closing <title> tags).
+That text appears in the Title field of the Document toolbar, and in the title element in the Code pane (wrapped in the opening and closing <title> tags).